FRC900/2015VisionCode/README.md

 1. Repeat steps 7\-10 a few times.

-After any stage and after running create_cascade the output can be used as a classifier for detection code (such as the code in bindetection directory)
+After any stage and after running create_cascade the output can be used as a classifier for detection code (such as the code in bindetection directory).
+If it's not detecting enough of the target image grab more positives that it missed and place them in the postives directory.
+After you add more positives rerun prep.sh and change the \-data parameter in run_training.pl.
+This is to make sure that the code doesn't restart from the old classifier.
+Repeat all of these things until it works.